kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 https://github.com/kenken64/devops-iac

 ### Agent/Slave

+27. Manually sync from with the master

 ```
-puppet agent --test -d
+$ puppet agent --test -d
 ```

-### Capture Result save it to the LumiNUS submission folder
+### Capture Result save it to the LumiNUS Workshop 4 submission folder

+28. Check whether the docker is installed

 ```
 $ docker --version
 ```

+29. Check whether the htop is installed

 ```
 htop
 ```
 Press Q to quit

+30. Verify whether the ```test.txt``` being copy from the master to the slave server

 ```
 ls -lrt /home/ubuntu/test.txt